Last Source Alignment Review: May 2026

 Circuit review inputs

-Single-phase or three-phase system type, system voltage, load current, one-way length, conductor material, and conductor size inputs.
+Single-phase or three-phase system type, system voltage, load current, one-way length, conductor material, conductor size, and voltage-drop target inputs.

 Calculation workflow

-Voltage-drop calculation in volts and percent using one-way length workflow and material-dependent resistance constants for conductor screening.
+Voltage-drop calculation in volts and percent using one-way length workflow, material-dependent resistance constants, upsizing review, and EGC upsizing prompt when conductor upsizing affects grounding review.

 Field outputs